anayanapalli/anayanapalli.github.io/_posts/2023-12-14-vector-databases.md

 ---
 layout: post
-title: "Vector Databases: Enabling Intelligent Applications at Scale"
+title: "Vector Databases: The Go-To Databases for the AI Era"
 ---